clintpjoshy/learnJava/README.md

 #### JVM
 Java virtual machine that provides runtime environment to execute java byte code.
 Java files (\*.java) into (\*.class) files which are bytecodes that are understood by JVM.
-A Java program is excution is controlled by JVM.
+A Java program's execution is controlled by JVM.

 Java is compiled and interpreted language.
 During compilation `.java` is converted into `.javac` which is byte code.
 This byte code cannot be executed on hardware like a complied C code.
 This byte code needs to be interpreted by JVM during run time to be executed.
-There java can be called a comile once run anywhere.
+There java can be called a 'compile once run anywhere'.
 This makes java platform independent.
-One one the main disadvantages of compilted languages like C is that the binary code is not platform independent (learn more about this).
+One one the main disadvantages of compiled languages like C is that the binary code is not platform independent (learn more about this).

 JVM architecture
 [JVM Architecture](http://www.studytonight.com/java/component-of-java)